wso2-attic/ballerina-integrator/README.md

 # Database Backed RESTful Web Service
 This guide walks you through building a database-backed RESTful web service with Ballerina.
+Also, this guide will walks you through the process of accessing relational data using SQL connectors in Ballerina language.

 ## <a name="what-you-build"></a>  What you'll build
 You'll build an employee data management web service that performs CRUD Operations(Create, Read, Update, Delete) on MySQL database.
 The service will have following functionalities,